Dr Helen Shaw

 I am a Lecturer/ Assistant Professor in Biogeography and Palaeoecology in ICARUS and the Department of Geography at Maynooth University, a post I have held since moving to Ireland from Wales in 2017.
 I am also Associate Dean for Teaching and Learning in the Faculty of Social Sciences.

-I then developed a research project, with Professor Ian Whyte at Lancaster University and funded by the Leverhulme Trust, investigating upland landscape change in the North West of England.
-In this project we examined post-medieval landscape change via palaeoecology and history and applied this to ideas of sustainable landscape management for the future.
-It is important to realise that traditional land management was always shifting and the layers of history still impact on the present ecology.
+landscape change via palaeoecology and history and applied this to ideas of sustainable landscape management for the future.
+My research has helped shape the growing assertion that long-term ecological dynamics are important.
+It is important to realise that traditional land management was always shifting and that these layers of history still impact on the present ecology.

 I am currently working on several research projects and themes:

-in pollen diagrams.
-This work focuses on pollen representation of
+1. Understanding of the representation of biodiversity in pollen diagrams.
+This work focuses on pollen representation of herbaceous species and the grazing signal of coprophilous fungal spores.

 https://www.researchgate.net/profile/Helen_Shaw2